accuhijri/accuhijri.github.io/index.md

 #### 3.6.
 Map of Ijtima Qobla Ghurub

-Based on this criteria, a new month can be started after maghrib when the conjunction occur before sunset.
+Based on this criterion, a new month can be started after maghrib when the conjunction occur before sunset.
 ```ruby
 hl.map_hilal_visibility('Ijtima Qobla Ghurub')
 ```